-You may only seek DQ7+ Fund Funding for the EFTS factor of a course once in cases where a learner's enrolment in the course can lead to the award of two (or more) qualifications for the learner, unless you can demonstrate that additional EFTS value sought for the learner's enrolment in the course adequately reflects additional teaching input or assessment that the learner would not receive if their enrolment in the course could only lead to the award of one qualification.
+You may only seek DQ7+ Fund Funding for the EFTS factor of a course once in cases where a learner's enrolment in the course can lead to the award of two (or more) Qualifications for the learner, unless you can demonstrate that additional EFTS value sought for the learner's enrolment in the course adequately reflects additional teaching input or assessment that the learner would not receive if their enrolment in the course could only lead to the award of one Qualification.

 - (a) You must not seek DQ7+ Fund Funding for recognised prior learning credited to a learner.
-To ensure that you are able to comply with this Condition, you must: - (i) make any fees charged for recognition of prior learning clear to the learner; and - (ii) ask the learner to specify prior learning they have undertaken; and - (iii) review the information provided by the learner when admitting a learner into a programme or qualification; and - (iv) retain documents that confirm that the learner has demonstrated the required knowledge or skill; and - (v) reduce the learner's fees accordingly in proportion to the recognised prior learning they have undertaken; and - (vi) adjust the course EFTS by Month in the SDR enrolment file so that you do not claim DQ7+ Fund Funding for prior learning already credited to the learner; and - (vii) where programme or Credential components are credited to the learner for prior learning you must pro-rata the course EFTS factor accordingly and detail your calculations for each enrolment.

-- (b) Recognised prior learning does not include repeated learning or training that the applicable quality assurance body requires learners to undertake periodically.
-If you deliver repeated learning or training for the purpose of meeting quality assurance body requirements you must retain evidence that clearly identifies: - (i) the learning or training that the learner was required to repeat to meet quality assurance body requirements; and - (ii) the specific quality assurance body requirements; and - (iii) that you have advised the learner of the fees that you will charge for the repeated learning or training; and - (iv) that the learner has agreed it is necessary to repeat the learning or training.
+To ensure that you are able to comply with this Condition, you must: - (i) make any fees charged for recognition of prior learning clear to the learner; and - (ii) ask the learner to specify prior learning they have undertaken; and - (iii) review the information provided by the learner when admitting a learner into a programme or Micro-credential; and - (iv) retain documents that confirm that the learner has demonstrated the required knowledge or skill; and - (v) reduce the learner's fees accordingly in proportion to the recognised prior learning they have undertaken; and - (vi) adjust the course EFTS by month in the SDR enrolment file so that you do not claim DQ7+ Fund Funding for prior learning already credited to the learner; and - (vii) where programme or Micro-credential components are credited to the learner for prior learning you must pro-rata the course EFTS factor accordingly and detail your calculations for each enrolment. - (b) Recognised prior learning does not include repeated learning or training that the applicable quality assurance body requires learners to undertake periodically.
+If you deliver repeated learning or training for the purpose of meeting quality assurance body requirements you must retain evidence that clearly identifies: - the learning or training that the learner was required to repeat to meet quality assurance body requirements; and - (ii) the specific quality assurance body requirements; and - (iii) that you have advised the learner of the fees that you will charge for the repeated learning or training; and - (iv) that the learner has agreed it is necessary to repeat the learning or training.

-6. Programmes, qualifications and Credentials
+6. Programmes and Micro-credentials

-6.1 Approval of programmes, qualifications and Credentials
+6.1 Approval of programmes and Micro-credentials

-You must only use DQ7+ Fund Funding to deliver qualifications, courses or Credentials that have been approved by us.
-To receive Funding approval for a qualification, course or Credential, you must submit the relevant documents to us in accordance with the information on our website.
+You must only use DQ7+ Fund Funding to deliver programmes or Micro-credentials that have been approved by us.
+To receive Funding approval for a programme or Micro-credential, you must submit the relevant documents to us in accordance with the information on our website.